 - “A ‘Pure Son of Missouri’: Freeman Barrows at the Crossroads of the Slaveholding Frontier,” Missouri Historical Review 109:4 (July 2015).

 Research and professional interests

-Dr. Neely’s research focuses upon the Civil War and Reconstruction eras, primarily in the trans-Mississippi West.
-His book frames the Civil War as the pivotal event within the long arc of the nineteenth-century border West and explores the intersections of war and society, particularly the shadows that guerrilla violence cast upon the postwar era.
+Neely’s research focuses on the Civil War and Reconstruction eras, primarily in the trans-Mississippi West.
+His book frames the Civil War as the pivotal event within the long arc of the 19th century border West and explores the intersections of war and society, particularly the shadows that guerrilla violence cast upon the postwar era.
 His chapter on the Quantrill men reunions reflects an ongoing interest in the complex and contested public memories of the Civil War.
-His Freeman Barrows research is part of his larger interest in the dynamic nature of regionalism and political identity in nineteenth-century America.
+His Freeman Barrows research is part of his larger interest in the dynamic nature of regionalism and political identity in 19th century America.

 Awards and honors